The early days

 Our customers include municipal, university, college and educational libraries, along with hospital, legal-studies, governmental and public-administration libraries, genealogical societies, printing shops and individuals.

-Our businesses serve the entire province of Quebec, along with parts of Ontario and the Maritimes.
+Our businesses serve a large portion of the Province of Quebec, along with parts of Ontario and the Maritimes.
 In fact, on a few occasions, our expertise has also been sought abroad.

 Our team is here to serve you, be it to repair and restore used volumes, provide the durable finish that new volumes need when they are used in libraries, bind monthly magazine and journal volumes into single or multiple volumes, and even to suggest tailor-made solutions to problems with traditional paper documents.